MicroEJ/docs/SDK6UserGuide/gettingStartedIMXRT1170.rst

 .. note::

    This Getting Started has been tested on Windows 10 & 11.
+Also note that examples used in this Getting Started could depend on older tools and libraries.
+Most notably our dependency manager plugin (using `Gradle <https://gradle.org/>`_) could be an older version.

 This Getting Started is separated in two main parts.